labri-progress/AIFEX/dashboard/views/evaluation/reddit-not-assisted.md

 You are participating to a crowdtesting session !
 Your goal is to explore a scenario on the reddit website.
 You have to follow a list of step, but also make your test a bit unique.

 First you will have to install our Google Chrome plugin, that records your actions on reddit.
+**If you have already an AIFEX plugin installed, uninstall it, or you won't be able to fini the HIT**

 After that you receive the participation code for the HIT.

 Then you can get a bonus reward by getting the completion code for following all the steps of our scenario, and get the bonus reward.